hunter-richardson/my-config/README.md

 - `w3m` is a terminal internet browser.
     [./etc/w3m/config] contains my `w3m` configuration file.
     To use it:  `sudo scp -v /path/to/repo/etc/w3m /etc/w3m`
+- [./usr/local/sbin/adduser.local](usr/local/sbin/adduser.local) defines an executable that runs when a new user is created.
+    To use it:  `sudo scp -v /path/to/repo/usr/local/sbin/adduser.local /usr/local/sbin/adduser.local`
 ### [Shell configuration, aliases, and functions](#shell)
 - [Ubuntu](https://ubuntu.com) ships with `bash` as its default shell.
     My favorite shell is [Fish](https://fishshell.com), which I also installed above.